-- Sharing breathing air When infected workers in the plant cough, sneeze, talk, or breathe, they release the virus in their breath.
+- Sharing breathing air When infected workers in the plant cough or sneeze or even talk or breathe, they release the virus in their breath.
 When other workers breathe that air, they can be infected also. - Distance between workers Meat and poultry processing workers often work close to one another on processing lines.
 The closer they are, the more they share the air.
-Workers may also be near one another at other times, such as when clocking in or out, during breaks, or in locker/changing rooms. - Duration of exposure Long periods of close contact increases the chance of infection with the virus.
-Meat and poultry processing workers are often close to other workers for most of their shift.
-Long shifts cause more exposure and more chance of infection. - Touching contaminated surfaces Exposure can also occur from touching contaminated surfaces, such as tools, equipment, door handles, and break room furniture. - Other work-related exposures Outside of the immediate work area, shared spaces such as break rooms, locker rooms, and entrances/exits to the facility may contribute to their risk.
+Workers may also be near one another at other times, such as when clocking in or out, during breaks, or in locker/changing rooms. - Touching contaminated surfaces Exposure can also occur from touching contaminated surfaces, such as tools, equipment, door handles, and break room furniture. - Other work-related exposures Outside of the immediate work area, shared spaces such as break rooms, locker rooms, and entrances/exits to the facility may contribute to their risk.
 Outside of work shared transportation such as shuttle vehicles, car-pools, and buses can be sources of exposure.